nabilhassein/xor-game/README.md

 I don't know much about security, but I want to learn.
 So I encourage you to break my website and tell me how you did it, so that I can fix it and learn not to do whatever I did wrong again.
+My current deployment setup is a bit sorry; I could use advice here.

 TODOs
 =====